tchoi8/teachingasart/assignments/2_curriculum/Daniella_Curriculum.md

 ![Map 1] (https://raw.githubusercontent.com/daniellagr/teachingasart/master/FullSizeRender.jpg)

 It is said that Plato put an inscription at the entrance to his academy, reading: “Let no on enter who is not a geometrician.”
-There was also a second inscription above the entrance, stating that whoever was unwilling to become entangled in love affairs with other visitors in the garden of theory should keep away.
-1 Love and geometry seems like an interesting starting point for a curriculum, for a journey.
+There was also a second inscription above the entrance, stating that whoever was unwilling to become entangled in love affairs with other visitors in the garden of theory should keep away.1 Love and geometry seems like an interesting starting point for a curriculum, for a journey.
 Geometry, to question the outside.
 Love, to question the inside.
 Fundamentally, an attempt to render visible the infinite interconnections of space, therefore an opportunity to see education or knowledge as a source of infinite possibilities.
 What shape will this curriculum take?
 Would it be maleable, in relation to a center, to a core?
 Maybe spherical for efficiency and beauty.
 I am interested in a curriculum that yields a structure of hope.
 The core being: to be honest equals to have no fear, no fear equals freedom.
 Revolving around the core one can find the learning objective to this journey: To acquire the abilities to formulate the right questions that can lead to your own discoveries.
-“One is better served by gathering knowledge from a combination of the disciplines-from which artists constructs their vocabularies in different combinations depending on their interests and needs.
-“2
+“One is better served by gathering knowledge from a combination of the disciplines-from which artists constructs their vocabularies in different combinations depending on their interests and needs."
+2
 I would like to construct a vocabulary with the following(never finite) concepts:

 ![Map 1] (https://raw.githubusercontent.com/daniellagr/teachingasart/master/IMG_8533.JPG)